RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

   -p '{"data": {"REDB_NAMESPACES_LABEL": "<namespace-label>"}}'
   ```

-1. For each managed namespace, apply the same label.

- - replace `<managed-namespace>` with the namespace the REC will be managing
+4. For each managed namespace, apply the same label.
+Replace `<managed-namespace>` with the namespace the REC will be managing.

   ```sh
   kubectl label namespace <managed-namespace> <namespace-label>=true